MarcelJurtz/mjurtz.com/_posts/2017-11-16-voxel-explosions-unity.md

 guid: http://blog.mjurtz.com/?p=507
 permalink: /2017/11/voxel-explosions-unity/
 categories:
-  - Game development
+  - game-development
 tags:
-  - .NET
+  - dotnet
-  - CSharp
+  - csharp
-  - Development
+  - development
-  - GameDev
+  - gamedev
-  - Programming
+  - programming
-  - Unity
+  - unity
 ---
 This article describes the process of creating voxel explosions in Unity by using particles.
 For our models, we use [MagicaVoxel](https://ephtracy.github.io/), but every other tool can be used as well.
 The final result will look similar to this: